vaadin/context-menu/README.md

 ## Release notes

-### Version 3.0.0 - Latest version for Vaadin Framework 8
+### Version 3.1.0 - Latest version for Vaadin Framework 8
+ - Change to use SerializableEventListener

+### Version 3.0.0 - Rewritten for Vaadin Framework 8
  The context menu was rewritten from scratch, but API was kept compatible with version 2.x.
  Required Framework version is 8.6+.
 Key improvements are:
  - Tree context click support